How to Apply

 Prospective students may begin their admissions process in person, by mail, or online at usa.sae.edu.
 Those enrolling in person may make an appointment to visit the SAE Institute of Technology campus of intended enrollment during regular office hours.
 Out-of-area prospective students must contact the SAE Institute of Technology campus of intended enrollment.

-To apply for any program at SAE, all you need to do is complete all the steps in our enrollment checklist:
+To apply for any program at SAE Institute, all you need to do is complete the following steps:

 - Provide a copy of your high school diploma, G.E.D., or sealed high school transcript.

 - Undergo an interview with an Admissions Rep

 - Meet with your Financial Aid Administrator.

 - Optional: Visit Free Application for Federal Student Aid website to complete an application for Federal Aid.
 Find your SAE Campus Code.